Boundary regularity of weakly coupled vectorial almost-minimizers for Alt-Caffarelli functionals with non-standard growth: Boundary Lipschitz regularity

 \subsection{Acknowledgments}

 Pedro Fellype Pontes was partially supported by NSFC (W2433017), and BSH (2024-002378).
 J.V. da Silva has received partial support from CNPq-Brazil under Grant No. 307131/2022-0, FAEPEX-UNICAMP (Project No. 2441/23, Special Calls - PIND - Individual Projects, 03/2023), and Chamada CNPq/MCTI No. 10/2023 - Faixa B - Consolidated Research Groups under Grant No. 420014/2023-3.
-Minbo Yang was partially supported by the National Natural Science Foundation of China (12471114), and the Natural Science Foundation of Zhejiang Province (LZ22A010001).
+Minbo Yang was partially supported by the National Natural Science Foundation of China (12471114), and Zhejiang Natural Science Foundation (LZ26A010002).